 Post-surgical Instructions-Medication and Allergic Reactions

-If patients develop a rash or itching, or have any concerns about medications they should stop taking those medications and contact Dr. Maranon immediately.
-Nausea, vomiting, upset stomach, diarrhea, constipation, dizziness, lightheadedness, and fainting, drowsiness, headache, mood changes, urinary problems, anxiety, sleep disturbances, or fungal infections may also be side effects of medications.
-Should you have a reaction to the medications, patients should contact Dr. Maranon as soon as possible: Encino CA Oral Surgery Office Phone Number 818-990-5500.
+If patients develop a rash or itching, or have any concerns about medications, they should stop taking those medications and contact Dr. Maranon immediately.
+Nausea, vomiting, upset stomach, diarrhea, constipation, dizziness, lightheadedness and fainting, drowsiness, headache, mood changes, urinary problems, anxiety, sleep disturbances, or fungal infections may also be side effects of medications.
+Should the patient develop a reaction to the medications, they should contact Dr. Maranon as soon as possible at Encino Oral Surgery Office Phone Number 818-990-5500.

 Patients taking prescription pain medication must be careful if they suddenly sit up or stand from a lying position.
-This may make patients dizzy or faint that can result in loss of consciousness or injury.
-If patients have been lying down following surgery, they must sit for one minute or two before standing and may need assistance.
+This may cause patients to feel dizzy or faint which can result in loss of consciousness or injury.
+If patients have been lying down following surgery, they must sit up for one or two minutes before standing and may need assistance.

 It is important to remember that the prescription pain medications may make patients drowsy and slow reflexes.
 Patients must not drive automobiles, work around machinery or participate in activities that have the potential to cause injury while taking these medications or sooner than 24 hours after receiving general anesthetic or sedative medications.
 Alcoholic beverages must avoided while taking prescription pain medications.
 Patients with obstructive sleep apnea, snoring, or disturbed sleep patterns must inform Dr. Maranon.